basanta123/Laravel-Facebook-Page/readme.md

 sammyk/laravel-facebook-sdk for connecting our application with facebook api.

-logentries/logentries-monolog-handler for handling application logs in clouds
+logentries/logentries-monolog-handler for handling application logs in cloud

 ## Unit test